-If a person is injured due to the careless or negligent actions somebody else, they will be dealing with an incredible amount of stress.
+If a person is injured due to the careless or negligent actions of somebody else, they will be dealing with an incredible amount of stress.
 One of the most important things that a personal injury victim in Lexington, Kentucky needs to know is how much compensation they will receive for their claim.
 It can be incredibly difficult, and even irresponsible, to try and put a dollar figure on a single particular case.
-Depending on the various factors of each individual case, a personal injury settlement can range from a few thousand dollars to millions of dollars.
-It is more important to focus on what kind of compensation is recoverable by personal injury victims and then looking at the factors of each individual case.
+Depending on the various factors of each individual case, a personal injury settlement can range from a few thousand dollars to millions of dollars, just as our Lexington accident attorneys!
+However, it is more important to focus on what kind of compensation is recoverable by personal injury victims and then look at the factors of each individual case.

 There are various types of compensation that a personal injury victim may be able to recover from a negligent party.
 This can include the following:

 Economic damages will typically be calculated by using medical bills and receipts of expenses that a victim incurs until they reach maximum medical improvement (MMI).
 Non-economic damages are not as easily calculable because there are no receipts or bills that can show a person’s physical or mental pain and suffering.
 Typically, calculating non-economic damages involves taking the total economic damages and multiplying them by a certain number (usually 1.5 to 5).
 Punitive damage calculation is typically left to the discretion of the court, if they are awarded at all.

 The total amount of compensation a victim receives will depend on several factors, including the severity of the injuries, how much lost income they incur, and how much pain and suffering they are able to prove.

 Understanding how long it will take to receive compensation after a personal injury claim begins can be complicated.
 There are various factors that go into each personal injury case that can affect the time frame.
 In many cases, an insurance settlement will happen fairly quickly and a victim will receive compensation soon after an incident occurs.